I Want To...

 Selecting, applying and getting used to wearing a prosthetic or orthotic device takes time and patience.
 Our multidisciplinary team works closely with you every step of the way, helping you ease pain and improve function.

-Prosthetics and Orthotics: Why Choose Johns Hopkins
+Prosthesis and Orthosis Rehabilitation: Why Choose Johns Hopkins

 Our team includes rehabilitation physicians, physical and occupational therapists, orthotists, prosthetists, nurses and rehabilitation psychologists.

 Each of these specialists plays an important role in helping you get the training and develop the confidence you need to live your life to the fullest with an orthotic or prosthetic device.